dotkom/the-notifier-awakens/README.md

       512: [

-        // Justify colums
+        // Justify colums using "/" at the start of a layout
-+       '/ 1fr 2fr', // 1 fraction for first column and 2 fractions for second column
++       '/ 1fr 400px', // 1 fraction for first column and 400px for second column

         'Clock Clock-2',
 +       'ThirdClock GitHub / 1fr', // Using 1fr, auto or minmax(...) is allowed